multiversx/mx-bridge-eth-sc-rs/docs/relayer.md

 ) -> SingleValueMapper<TokenIdentifier>;
 ```

-Returns the mapping between Elrond ESDT token identifier and Ethereum ERC20 contract address.
+Returns the mapping between MutiversX ESDT token identifier and Ethereum ERC20 contract address.
 Note that if the mapping returns "EGLD", that means "empty" (Internally, the TokenIdentifier is serialized as "empty" for "EGLD", and as such, "empty" storage is deserialized as "EGLD").

 ```
 #[view(getCurrentTxBatch)]